cgabriel5/nodecliac/README.md

 **Note**: As a reminder, the provided `.acmap` file gets parsed to generate an `.acdef` file.
 The created `.acdef` file is what nodecliac actually reads **a**uto-**c**ompletion **def**initions from.
 Therefore, modifying `.acdef` contents requires knowing `.acdef` syntax.

+#### Ignoring Options

+When an option(s) should be ignored by the completion engine simply prefix the option with an exclamation-mark (`!`).
+This indicator is meant to be used when an option has already been used to not show the option again, for example.

+#### Environment Variables

+Hook scripts are provided environment variables:

+- Following environment variables are provided by `bash` but exposed by nodecliac.

+  - `NODECLIAC_COMP_LINE`: Original (unmodified) CLI input.
+  - `NODECLIAC_COMP_POINT`: Caret index when `[TAB]` key was pressed.

+- Following environment variables are custom and exposed by nodecliac.
+  - `NODECLIAC_MAIN_COMMAND`: The command auto completion is being performed for.
+  - `NODECLIAC_COMMAND_CHAIN`: The parsed command chain.
+  - `NODECLIAC_LAST`: The last parsed word item (**Note**: could be a partial word item.
+This happens when the `[TAB]` key gets pressed within a word item.
+For example, take the input `maincommand command`.
+If the `[TAB]` key was pressed like so: `maincommand comm[TAB]and` then the last word item is `comm` and it is a partial as its remaining text is `and`.
+This will result in using `comm` to determine possible auto completion word possibilities.).
+  - `NODECLIAC_PREV`: The word item preceding the last word item.
+  - `NODECLIAC_INPUT`: CLI input from start to caret index.
+  - `NODECLIAC_INPUT_ORIGINAL`: Original unmodified CLI input.
+  - `NODECLIAC_INPUT_REMAINDER`: CLI input from start to caret index.
+  - `NODECLIAC_LAST_CHAR`: Character before caret.
+  - `NODECLIAC_NEXT_CHAR`: Character after caret.
+If char is not `''` (empty) then the last word item is a partial word.
+  - `NODECLIAC_COMP_LINE_LENGTH`: Original input's length.
+  - `NODECLIAC_INPUT_LINE_LENGTH`: CLI input from start to caret index string length.
+  - `NODECLIAC_ARG_COUNT`: Amount arguments parsed before caret position/index.
+  - `NODECLIAC_USED_DEFAULT_POSITIONAL_ARGS`: Collected positional arguments after validating the command-chain.

 </details>

 <a name="support"></a>